-Lanzarote is a small volcanic island in the Atlantic Ocean off the coast of Morocco (map), about a 2.5 hour flight from the mainland of Spain to which it belongs.
+Lanzarote is a small volcanic island located in the Atlantic Ocean off the coast of Morocco (map), about a 2.5 hour flight from the mainland of Spain to which it belongs.
 Covering 846 square kilometers, and measuring 60 kilometers from north to south and 25 kilometers from west to east, the island is part of the Canary Islands archipelago.
 Lanzarote is a popular holiday destination for Europeans who come here to bask in the sun, especially in the winter, and explore the extraordinary volcanic landscapes.
 From the air, Lanzarote looks like a chain of volcanic cones, an inhospitable island composed of endless fields of lava rocks but look closer and you’ll find charming white-washed villages, verdant valleys, towering cliffs, beautiful beaches and deserted coves.
 I’ve visited the island twice and based on these trips, here are my recommendations for things to do in Lanzarote, which I can recommend to anyone visiting the island.

 Things to do in Lanzarote, Spain